thetechguy-it/CiscoACI_Ansible/vPC_Domains/README.md

 - **credentials.yml**: Edit this file with your own APIC URL/Username/Password.
 If you are doing some test in the Cisco Sandbox, you don't have to edit it
 - **data.csv**: Edit this file with your own fabric information.
 I would liked to review with you all the column in the CSV file:
-    - **vPC_Domain_Name**: The vPC Domain policy name -**vPC_ID**: The ID of your vPC Domain.
+    - **vPC_Domain_Name**: The vPC Domain policy name
+    - **vPC_ID**: The ID of your vPC Domain.
 Usually I put the lowest ID between the two vPC peers
     - **vPC_Switch1_ID**: The Node ID of the first Switch
     - **vPC_Switch2_ID**: The Node ID of the second Switch